 We knew this day would come.
 More guests have check-in the hotel.
 We’re only days or weeks away from Prime Minister Modi allows some businesses to reopen, although airports and public gatherings will still be in lockdown.
-We aren’t certain about hotels re-opening as yet.
+We aren’t particular about hotel re-opening as yet.

 |A tree bark gecko in our garden.|

-Currently, some hotels are only housing people like us along with a low number of Indian citizens who have no place else to stay, like us.
-Other hotels are housing potential carriers of COVID-19 and those still in quarantine with confirmed cases that don’t require hospitalization.
+Currently, some hotels only house people like us, along with a low number of Indian citizens who have no place to stay, like us.
+Other hotels are potential housing carriers of COVID-19 and those still in quarantine with confirmed cases requiring hospitalization.
 We’re grateful we didn’t have to stay in such a quarantine hotel.

 |A massive bull elephant in Kruger.|

-Only yesterday, we noticed tape on the floor of the lift, designating where guests should stand when riding together.
+Only yesterday, we noticed tape on the lift floor, designating where guests should stand when riding together.
 We refuse to enter the lift with any others, even staff we know.